 A: Evergreen State College Faculty members are ultimately responsible for securing permission from copyright holders.
-Before copyrighted course materials are placed on library reserve or copies are uploaded electronically to a Moodle site, the College recommends obtaining written permission whenever possible.
+Before copyrighted course materials are placed on library reserve or copies are uploaded electronically to a Canvas site, the College recommends obtaining written permission whenever possible.

 Q: Can I get permission from a copyright holder by e-mail or phone?

 A: Yes.
 In any case, you will need to request written permission, therefore your e-mail communications or a written confirmation letter from the copyright holder would need to be kept on file.

 - Your original works of authorship to which you hold copyright.

 - Copyrighted articles and materials that you have received written permission to use.